 - Idiot Hero: Fox.
 Dear God, Fox.
 He's a capable and competent team leader and hero.
 The problem is, that aside, he's about as intelligent as a brick.

 - In the Name of the Moon: Varies every time, after the Mad Libs Catch Phrase below is said.
 The usual format is Fox (or 3-4 Rangers with one sentence at a time, finishing with whoever's on point - though it's usually Fox) saying something heroic along the lines of whatever plan the villain's carrying out, continuing with "How dare you [insert short line about what the bad guys are doing]?
 We are the Combo Rangers!", and finishing with Kiko going "And we're gonna [insert something about beating the villain up]!"

-- Insufferable Genius: Maya won't let you forget that she's the prettiest, smartest, best fighter girl around.
+- Insufferable Genius: Maya won't let you forget that she's the prettiest and smartest girl around, and the best fighter too.
 Even though she has no superpowers.
 Exhibit A:

-- Luke: We met in my future.
-You're known there as a great heroine, you know?
+- Luke: We met in my future!
+You became known as a great heroine, did you know?

-Maya: Hehehe, the Mighty Combo told me.
-But seriously, such a pretty and smart girl like me just had to be a superheroine!
+Maya: Hahahahaha!
+The Mighty Combo told me!
+But seriously, a girl as smart and pretty as I am just had to be a superheroine!
 One of these days I'll have my own website!

 Luke: (falling over) I forgot I'm not supposed to praise her!

-- Exhibit B:Maya: (to Fabi) I can't forgive you for harming those poor humans, even if you're almost as pretty as me, something I thought impossible!
+- Exhibit B:Maya: (to Fabi) I can't forgive you for harming those poor humans, even though you're almost as pretty as me, something I thought impossible!